verynifty/ordinals-collections/README.md

-# Open Ordinals Collections List
+# Crowdsourced Ordinals Collections List

 Crowsdourced list of Ordinals Collections for general use.
 This list was originally created for [bitcoin.museum](https://bitcoin.museum)